neoforged/Documentation/docs/gettingstarted/index.md

+---
-# Getting Started with Forge
+title: Getting Started with Forge
+---

 :::caution
 Please note that this documentation may not be up to date considering the recent creation of NeoForged.